 If you’re in the mood for Italian food during your visit, head to In Bocca Al Lupo.
 The restaurant’s name is Italian for ‘into the wolf’s mouth’, a way to wish someone good luck.
 Tempting wood-fired pizzas and handmade pasta feature on the menu at In Bocca Al Lupo, one of Juneau’s newest eateries, which is only an eight-minute walk from the cruise port.

 In the heart of downtown Juneau, Alaska Fish & Chips Company is another firm favourite among locals.
-Whether you want to gorge on Alaska crab cakes, fish tacos or salmon burgers, there’s something for all seafood fans here.
+Whether you want to gorge on Alaskan crab cakes, fish tacos or salmon burgers, there’s something for all seafood fans here.
 Meat-lovers can opt for the hand-dipped corn dog with reindeer sausage.
-The eatery also boasts an impressive selection of local craft beers from the likes of Alaskan Brewing Co, Denali Brewing, Midnight Sun Brewing, Silver Gulch Brewing and Baranof Brewing.
-Take a six minute walk from the port to reach the restaurant.
+The eatery also boasts an impressive selection of local craft beers from the likes of Alaskan Brewing Co, Denali Brewing, Midnight Sun Brewing, and Silver Gulch Brewing.
+Take a six-minute walk from the port to reach the restaurant.

 V’s Cellar Door

 If you’re not the biggest fan of seafood, or if you’ve already indulged in some fresh king crab and fancy something different, visit Mexican-Asian fusion restaurant, V’s Cellar Door.
 Its spectacular menu includes burritos, tacos, quesadillas and nachos, all influenced by Asian cuisine.
 If you just can’t decide what to order, take a peek at V’s Fusion Favourites on the menu.
 This eclectic eatery is just an eight-minute walk from the cruise port.